kyma-project/api-gateway/docs/user/expose-workloads/extAuth/README.md

       service: ext-auth-provider.provider-system.svc.cluster.local
 ```

 Once you define the provider in the Istio configuration, you can reference it in the APIRule CR.

-The following sample configuration allows access to the /get path of the user-service service.
-Based on this APIRule, a CUSTOM Istio AuthorizationPolicy is created with the `ext-auth-provider` provider, securing access.
+This configuration allows access to the `/get` path of the `user-service` service.
+Based on this APIRule, a `CUSTOM` Istio AuthorizationPolicy is created with the `ext-auth-provider` provider, securing access.

 ```yaml
 apiVersion: gateway.kyma-project.io/v2